Secondary Transfer for Children with SEND

 There are a number of special schools who take secondary-aged children with particular special educational needs.
 To go to one of these schools your child must have an Education, Health and Care plan that names that school.
-Information about special schools can be found here.
+Find further information about Islington special schools special schools.

 For Children with an EHC Plan (or Statement)

-We must name your child’s secondary school in their EHC Plan by 15 February 2019.
+We must name your child’s secondary school in their EHC Plan by 15 February 2023.
 This is so that there will be plenty of time for their current school and new school to plan the transfer with you.
-We will start to write to secondary schools to ask them if they can offer your child a place to start at the end of September 2019.
+We will start to write to secondary schools at the end of September 2022 to ask them if they can offer your child a place to start the following year.
 We call this process ‘consulting’ with the secondary schools.

-In May 2018 we will send you the Secondary Transfer Preference Form.
+In Feb 2022 we will send you the Secondary Transfer Preference Form.
 You can list up to six secondary school choices on the form.
-The form must be returned to us by no later than Friday 21 September 2018.
+The form must be returned to us no later than 10 September 2022.
 If we receive the form later than that date, it may not be possible to consult with your preferred school and make any necessary amendments to your child's EHC Plan in good time.

 You should visit all the schools you might like your child to go to.
 It is a good idea to make an appointment to meet with the SENCo or Inclusion Manager at the school to ask them about how they would plan to meet your child’s needs.
 You should fill out any relevant application forms for each school (Faith schools, Academies and Free Schools may require supplementary information forms) and you should put on the form that your child has an EHC Plan.